How to Install Grub Customizer on Fedora 39/38/37 Linux

 sudo dnf install grub-customizer

-By running this command, DNF will locate the Grub Customizer package in the Fedora repository, download it, and install it.
+This command will locate the Grub Customizer package in the Fedora repository, download it, and install it.

-Section 2: Initiating Grub Customizer on Fedora Linux
+Initiating Grub Customizer

-Method 1: Launch Grub Customizer via CLI
+Launch Grub Customizer via CLI

 Launching Grub Customizer via CLI might be the preferred method for those who often work with the terminal and appreciate its efficiency.
 It’s pretty simple.
 All you need to do is open your terminal application (which could be GNOME Terminal, Konsole, xterm, or others, depending on your preferences and installed programs) and type the following command: